-Coupland’s exhibition on ecology titled Vortex opened in May 2018 at the Vancouver Aquarium and is travelling globally through 2021.
+Coupland’s exhibition on ecology titled Vortex opened in May 2018 at the Vancouver Aquarium and was on view for 18 months.
 He has also mounted two separate museum retrospectives: Bit Rot at Witte de With Center for Contemporary Art, Rotterdam and Villa Stuck, Munich (2015–2017) and everywhere is anywhere is anything is everything at the Vancouver Art Gallery, Royal Ontario Museum and Museum of Contemporary Art, Toronto (2014–2015).
 He was artist in residence at the Google Cultural Institute in Paris (2015–2016).

 He is a member of the Royal Canadian Academy, Officer of the Order of Canada, Officer of the Order of British Columbia and Chevalier de l'Ordre des Arts et des Lettres as well as a recipient of the Lieutenant Governor’s Award for Literary Excellence.